Firearms not fireworks prompt NYE complaints in Harrisburg

 “The people who are doing this don’t appreciate fact how much they’re endangering other people, think it’s a matter of education,” said Williams.

-Now Williams says on the next fireworks celebration day the people in Harrisburg will be more inclined to light a fuse rather than pull a trigger, in Augusta George Eskola WJBF NewsChannel 6.
+Now Williams says on the next fireworks celebration day the people in Harrisburg will be more inclined to light a fuse rather than pull a trigger.